 - 7.9.1 The ERM framework should include a risk management policy on actuarial matters (or actuarial policy), as appropriate, that ensures the appropriateness of the data, methodologies and underlying models and assumptions used.
-As guidance, an actuarial function should be capable of evaluating and providing advice regarding matters on, for example, technical provisions, premium and pricing activities, capital adequacy, reinsurance and compliance with related statutory and regulatory requirements. - 7.9.2 The actuarial policy should address the approaches and controls which the authorized insurer has in place for the following matters: - (a) the methodologies, models and assumptions used in calculations of the solvency position, regulatory capital requirements, technical provisions, premium and pricing; - (b) capital adequacy assessments and stress tests under various scenarios, and their impact on assets, liabilities, and actual and future capital levels; - (c) development, pricing and assessment of the adequacy of the reinsurance arrangements; - (d) distribution of bonuses or dividends for participating policies, if applicable; - (e) risk modelling in the ORSA; - (f) the setting of materiality thresholds or risk limits to facilitate monitoring and reporting of actuarial-related risks; and - (g) regular review of actuarial-related risk management arrangements. - 7.9.3 The methodologies, models, and assumptions should take into account the business volume, actual claims experience of the authorized insurer, industry practice, types of insurance product and the trend of court awards or other applicable considerations.
+As guidance, an actuarial function25 should be capable of evaluating and providing advice regarding matters on, for example, technical provisions, premium and pricing activities, capital adequacy, reinsurance and compliance with related statutory and regulatory requirements. - 7.9.2 The actuarial policy should address the approaches and controls which the authorized insurer has in place for the following matters: - (a) the methodologies, models and assumptions used in calculations of the solvency position, regulatory capital requirements, technical provisions, premium and pricing; - (b) capital adequacy assessments and stress tests under various scenarios, and their impact on assets, liabilities, and actual and future capital levels; - (c) development, pricing and assessment of the adequacy of the reinsurance arrangements; - (d) distribution of bonuses or dividends for participating policies and determination of crediting interest rates for universal life policies or other discretionary (or non-guaranteed) benefits, as applicable; - (e) risk modelling in the ORSA; - (f) the setting of materiality thresholds or risk limits to facilitate monitoring and reporting of actuarial-related risks26; and - (g) regular review of actuarial-related risk management arrangements. - 7.9.3 The methodologies, models, and assumptions should take into account the business volume, actual lapse and claims experiences of the authorized insurer, industry practice, types of insurance product and the trend of court awards or other applicable considerations.
 As such, it is essential for the authorized insurer to build up a database that consists of the historical claims data; and an actuarial system that determines the liabilities of insurance business and ensures a prudent and satisfactory relationship between the nature and term of the assets and the nature and term of its liabilities, if applicable.

-&lt;sup>23 This does not restrict the carrying out of the actuarial function by several divisions or departments within an authorized insurer.
+25 This does not restrict the carrying out of the actuarial function by several divisions or departments within an authorized insurer.

-&lt;sup>24 Actuarial-related risks cover risks evaluated and monitored by the actuarial function according to its ERM framework and the ORSA.
+26 Actuarial-related risks cover risks evaluated and monitored by the actuarial function according to its ERM framework and the ORSA.